 This section describes the sources and methods that the Authority used to analyze potential impacts on the public and the environment that currently result from existing contaminated sites, landfills, oil and gas wells, and like infrastructure within the alignment RSA, as well as potential impacts of the release of hazardous wastes and materials that could result from project construction and operations.
 These methods apply to both NEPA and CEQA analyses unless otherwise indicated.
-Refer to Section 3.1.6.4, Methods for Evaluating Impacts, for a description of the general framework for evaluating impacts under NEPA and CEQA.
+Refer to Section 3.1.5.4, Methods for Evaluating Impacts, for a description of the general framework for evaluating impacts under NEPA and CEQA.
 The Authority collected data from local and regional general plans, municipal codes, hazardous waste programs, and other relevant planning documents, from which local jurisdictions establish the requirements for hazardous materials use and transport along the project alignment and within the project footprint.
-Laws, regulations, and orders (Section 3.10.2, Laws, Regulations, and Orders) that regulate hazardous materials and wastes were also considered in the evaluation of impacts from hazardous materials and wastes.
+Laws, regulations, and orders (Section 3.10.2, Laws, Regulations, and Orders) that regulate hazardous materials and wastes.
 Refer to the San Jose to Merced Project Section Hazardous Materials and Wastes Technical Report (Authority 2019a) for more information regarding the methods and data sources used in this analysis.